larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent News and Upcoming Events
+May 2026. **[New preprint]** [History-Aware Conformal Prediction Sets for Censored Time-to-Event Outcomes](https://arxiv.org/abs/2605.06581) is available on Arxiv.
+* *Joint work with Yuyao Wang, Alex Levis, and Shu Yang.*

 Mar 2026. **[*Journal of Causal Inference* Acceptance]** [Bounding Causal Effects with an Unknown Mixture of Informative and Non-informative Censoring](https://arxiv.org/pdf/2411.16902) has been accepted at JCI!
 * *Joint work with Max Rubinstein, Denis Agniel, Marcela Horvitz-Lennon, and Sharon-Lise Normand.*